rohrbachd/connector-ast/Docs/Implementation/coding-rules.md

 # 3) Naming

 Use intention‑revealing names; prefer clarity over brevity (invoiceTotal not it).
-Avoid mental mapping; don’t encode types or Hungarian notation.
+Avoid mental mapping; don't encode types or Hungarian notation.
 Use domain language consistently (ubiquitous language).
 Align with docs and APIs.
 Name booleans as predicates (isEmpty, hasAccess).
 Rename without fear—good names are a refactor, not a luxury.